alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 ### Venue

-This is perhaps the single issue that has generated more complaints.
+This is perhaps the single aspect that has generated more complaints.
 We were well aware that the Pablo VI conference center is outdated and in need of reformation.
 Still, even the brand new room upstairs where the international track was held was a big disappointment,